borango/borango.github.io/mission/index.md

 My contribution is: **helping to identify relevant things**.

 Becoming aware of an **essential structure** is sometimes hard.
-Because some connections are invisible or frequently changing.
+Because some connections are invisible, some are or frequently changing, and others seem to be too obvious to mention.

 My contribution is: **discovering such essential structures**.